 Everyone has a unique way of expressing love.
 Likewise, everyone has a different way of feeling it.
 Try a few different methods and see which ones he responds to the most.
 Once you've got him figured out, do more of those kinds of things.

 That said, does he tell you, flat out, he loves you?
 Does he compliment you on your abilities or other attributes?
 Does he listen as you spill out all the details of your day?
 Does he do random little acts of kindness for you and anticipate what you need before you even know you need it?
 How many times in a month does he bring you a little gift (handmade, a wildflower he picked during a walk, or something he bought) and tell you it reminded him of you, so he had to give it to you?

 Sit back and think about the nice things he does for you.
-This may give you a clue to how to make him feel loved in return.
+This may give you a clue to how to show your boyfriend you love him in return.

 Write It Out

 This could be a written letter he can save, an email, a heart-to-heart where you tell him how much you love him and all the things you appreciate about him, or just a quick, "I love you!" a few times per day.
 You could even send him a text now and then.
 Just be careful not to bombard him with them several times per day, or you might come across as creepy rather than lovey-dovey.

 Somewhere between the heartfelt conversation that lays it all out for him and the "I love you" in passing, there's the sincere compliment.
 Do you love the way he smiles?
 Appreciate the way he helps you carry your bags when you're together, adore the way he treats everyone as if they're the only person in the room and incredibly important?
 Let him know!
 This doesn't have to be a long conversation.
 Just speak up when you notice something.
 Does the moment always pass before you've processed it enough to comment on it?
 Brainstorm ahead of time and then when you see him doing something you love, say something.